 The FCC no longer requires applicants to submit technology plans for review before they seek bids through the Form 470.
 Applicants must nevertheless understand their connectivity needs and plan their requests accordingly.
-On the Form 470, an applicant must describe the specific products and services requested and must identify the category of services for each product and service (e.g., telecommunications, Internet access, internal connections, or basic maintenance of internal connections).
+On the Form 470, an applicant must describe the specific products and services requested and must identify the category of services for each product and service (e.g., data transmission, Internet access, managed internal broadband services, internal connections, and basic maintenance of internal connections).

 In addition to participating in the Form 470 process, an applicant may issue a separate Request for Proposal (RFP) with more detailed information about the services that it wishes to receive.
 In practice, an RFP process is often used for significant requests for services.
-Moreover, while an RFP is optional for the E-Rate Program, state or local procurement laws may require the issuance an RFP and dictate the way it is performed.
-If an RFP exists, an applicant must indicate on Form 470 where the RFP is available.
+Moreover, while an RFP is optional for the E-Rate Program, state or local procurement laws may require the issuance of an RFP and dictate the way it is performed.
+If an RFP exists, an applicant must upload the RFP to Form 470.

-If multiple products or services are requested, an applicant may file one Form 470 for all services, and separate Forms 470 for each type of service.
-USAC suggests that applicants requesting both special construction and recurring services should file a separate Form 470 for each.
+If multiple products or services are requested, an applicant may file one Form 470 for all services and add separate service requests.